Doping of a Borexino-like Liquid Scintillator with Tellurium-Diols: Characterization of Fundamental Scintillator Properties

 \subsection{Light Emission Time Profile}

-The pulses recorded by photomultiplier tubes (PMTs) of a scintillation detector are shaped not only by the detector hardware but also, more fundamentally, by the intrinsic fluorescence time profile of the scintillator itself.
-This time profile is determined by both the composition of the scintillator and the differential energy loss $dE/dx$ of particles passing through it.
-For theoretical background and additional empirical data, see references \cite{Forster, Birks, Horrocks}.
-Therefore, it is essential to evaluate the effect of increased Te-doping on the light emission time profile of the respective liquid scintillation cocktail.
+The pulse shapes recorded by the photomultiplier tubes (PMTs) of a scintillation detector are determined not only by the detector electronics and photon sensor response, but fundamentally by the intrinsic fluorescence time profile of the scintillator itself.
+This time profile depends both on the scintillator composition and on the differential energy loss $dE/dx$ of the interacting particles.
+Detailed theoretical descriptions and experimental studies can be found in~\cite{Forster, Birks, Horrocks}.

+Since modifications of the scintillator composition may affect excitation transfer pathways and non-radiative de-excitation processes, it is important to investigate the influence of increasing Te-loading on the scintillation emission time profile.
+In the present work, the measurements focus specifically on $\alpha$-particle-induced scintillation signals and therefore provide information on the evolution of the intrinsic timing behavior of the scintillator system under increasing Te-loading.
+A dedicated investigation of pulse shape discrimination performance between different particle species is beyond the scope of this work.